Updated on April 20th, 2026

 Frequently Asked Questions

-What happens if my Minecraft server doesn't have enough RAM?
+What happens if I give my Minecraft server too much RAM?

 How much RAM does each Minecraft player use?